Best Putters For High Handicappers 2026: Tested And Reviewed

 Blade style putter

 Blade putters are a more traditional approach to the shortest club in the golf bag.
-These are the putters with little to no flange on the back side of the club head.
+These are the putters with little to no flange on the back side of the club head and they have toe hang.
 Most famous among them is them in terms of golf history is the bullseye putter.
 Contrary to popular belief, this was a putter made by Titleist, not Ping.

 RELATED: Scotty Cameron Newport vs Newport 2 Putters: What's The Difference?